 Mindfulness also helps us program in ourselves a sense of that which is right.
 We can systematically notice what’s going well in the present.
 We can notice something favorable about each person we encounter.
 Words of admiration help us notice the rightness of things.

 We can keep a gratitude journal, looking for those events that did work out.
 Doing this right before we go to sleep is especially helpful.

 Does thinking positively change your brain?

-Yes, we’re learning that when we change habits, we change brain circuitry.
+A: Yes, we’re learning that when we change habits, we change brain circuitry.
 It’s hard to exchange bad habits for good ones because they exist deep within the brain.

 But when new habits are formed, they tend to stick and become more automatic.
 We may resist an exercise program at first, but after a while it becomes automatic.
 In the same way, we can try to form new habits around how we relate to our thoughts.